 The Religious Education Program follows a recognized curriculum that is in conformity with the Catechism of the Catholic Church.
 A variety of texts, including supplementary materials approved for use in religious education, are used at the various grade levels.
 The Catechism has been traditionally divided into four sections.
 These sections are: the Creed, the Sacraments (Liturgy), Morality (Ten Commandments and Beatitudes), and Prayer (the Our Father).
 They are called pillars to illustrate the reality that they uphold our Catholic Identity.
 They are the foundation of our Catholic Faith, which is unique and universal.

-Classes will start September 13th and run through April (following the schedule in the Parent Handbook)
+Classes run September through April (following the schedule in the Parent Handbook)

 Registration for Religious Education

 Classes start in September.
-Registration forms can be found in the bulletin during August, and although we do not have online registration currently, you can print the form below.
+Registration forms can be found in the bulletin and on the website during August.
 Forms can be returned to the Parish Office.
-Please contact Teri Lauwers at firstname.lastname@example.org or 303-279-4464 if you have any questions or need to register mid-year.
+Please contact Teri Lauwers at teril at stjoegold.org or 303-279-4464 if you have any questions or need to register mid-year.

 Vacation Bible School

-Vacation Bible School is held in June.
-Registration forms are in the Bulletin in late May and can also be found in the Parish Office during that time.
-Middle schoolers and high schoolers help teach our younger students about their faith in a fun and exciting way that follows a new theme each year.
+Vacation Bible School usually takes place the third week of June.
+Registration forms are available in May and June and can be found in the Parish Office, the back of the Church, or downloadable on the website.
+Please turn in completed forms to the Parish Office and email Teri Lauwers with any questions.
+Fifth graders through high schoolers help teach our younger students (Pre-K through 4th) about their faith in a fun and exciting way that follows a new theme each year.